dlepex/actorish4j/README.md

 #### Enqueuer&lt;T&gt;
 https://dlepex.github.io/actorish4j/io/github/actorish4j/Enqueuer.html

-Enqueuer is the most basic and the most useful form of actor-like entity.
+Enqueuer is the most basic and the most useful "actor-like" entity.

-Enqueuer implements the multiple-producer single-consumer pattern: anyone can send (offer) a message to the Enqueuer, but only the single consumer can read (poll) the queue.
+Enqueuer implements **the multiple-producer single-consumer idiom**: anyone can send (offer) a message to the Enqueuer, but only the single consumer can read (poll) the queue. **The polling is done asynchronously.**

-All other actor-like entities in this lib are implemented on top of the Enqueuer.
+All other actor-like entities in this library are implemented on top of the Enqueuer.

 #### TaskEnqueuer
 https://dlepex.github.io/actorish4j/io/github/actorish4j/TaskEnqueuer.html